senchalabs/docs-i18n/guides/mvc_dependencies/README.md

         }
     });

-And in your app.js:
+You can then use the following code in your app.js:

     Ext.application({
         views: ['Main']
     });

-This is the best way to declare those dependencies for two reasons - it keeps your app.js clean and enables you to reliably require your MyApp.view.Main and know that it already has all of its dependencies satisfied.
-The alternative would be to list all of your views inside your app.js like this:
+This is the best way to declare those dependencies for two reasons - it keeps your app.js clean and enables you to reliably require your MyApp.view.Main while knowing that it already has all of its dependencies satisfied.
+The alternative would be to list all of your views inside app.js like in the following example:

     //this is bad
     Ext.application({
         views: ['Main', 'Navigation', 'MainList']
     });

-A simple way of thinking about this is that app.js just contains top-level views.
+A simple way of thinking about this is that app.js only contains top-level views.
 If you use Ext.create('MyApp.view.SomeView') inside your app, that view can be considered top-level.
-If a view is only ever constructed as a sub-view of another view (as with MyApp.view.Navigation and MyApp.view.MainList above), it doesn't belong in app.js.
+Whenever a view is only constructed as a sub-view of another view (as with MyApp.view.Navigation and MyApp.view.MainList above), it does not belong in app.js.

-## Changes since 1.x
+## Changes since Sencha Touch 1.x

-In Sencha Touch 1, dependencies were often specified in Controllers as well as in the Ext.application call.
-While this offered some conveniences, it also masked the true architecture of the system and coupled views, models and stores too closely to controllers.
-Here's what you could do in 1.x:
+In Sencha Touch 1.x, dependencies were often specified in Controllers, as well as in the Ext.application call.
+While this approach offered some conveniences, it also masked the true architecture of the system and coupled views, models, and stores too closely to controllers.
+The following sample shows code that was possible in 1.x:

     //1.x code, deprecated
     Ext.regController('SomeController', {